katjam/healthy-code-happy-people/presentation/SLIDES.md

 - Tuples are fixed in number of values but can be mixed types
 - Records are like objects but type safe & immutable
 - Get value with dot or as a function
-- Update a record - the record and after pipe, the new values
+- Update a record - the record and after pipe, the new values (one or more at a time)
+- As they are immutable, this retuns a new record, it does not change the old old one.
+- Remember, in Elm everything is fnuctions - take an input and return an output

 +++